 - keeping others updated

-- sitting and talking with the person you care for while you take
+- staying with the person you care for while you take a break.

 Focus on the value of caring